isgasho/kage/README.md

 You can - of course - query the beans directly via JMX and work with that, but that requires another JVM that collects the data.
 If you're a java-shop anyway and have all that available - give it a try.
 We decided that we wanted to get the metrics straight out of Kafka and feed them into InfluxDB in a configurable way - and here we are now.

+## A New Beginning

+In its current form, Kage as stood the test of time.
+It however needs to change its form from an InfluxDB writer into a Kafka metrics reporter.
+To that end Kage has been moved here to start its new beginning.
+It is my hope that more community and get some love.

 ## Basic Installation